Pampyz/TRADING-GAME/README.md

 <br>
 Economy with some asymptotic actors (only utility of money is interesting) and some 'normal actors' (which would like different assets all the time)

-Final disclaimer & outro (essentially a model of capitalism, what happens with life & children etc, note that utility is social and depends on communication, wealth accumulates & is finite etc.)
+Final disclaimer & outro (essentially a model of capitalism, what happens with life & children etc, note that utility is social and depends on communication, wealth accumulates & is finite etc.) Real life is infinite-horizon, inheritance, etc. Also relations are dependent on other actors - making no decisions truly independent.